bikespace/bikespace/bikespace_dashboard/README.md

 If you would like to add a feature or contribute a bugfix, please feel free to submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Please also reach out for help and advice via the [BikeSpace Civic Tech TO slack channel](https://civictechto.slack.com/archives/C61CZLA5V) or at one of the [Civic Tech TO Meetups](https://www.meetup.com/civic-tech-toronto/).

+### Tools

+The dashboard runs entirely in the user's browser, and does not use any major frameworks except for JQuery.
+Other tools are used to help create components, e.g.:

+- Leaflet for the map
+- Plotly JS for charts
+- Luxon for datetime values

+The dashboard is deployed as a static page via CloudFlare (see repo Action `Deploy Dashboard`).

+To develop the dashboard locally, you just need a simple local web server, e.g. [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VS Code or you can use [python's http.server](https://docs.python.org/3/library/http.server.html) (search for "invoked directly" to skip to the relevant instructions).

 ### Structure

 The main page is `index.html` and the components of the dashboard (map, graphs, etc.) are loaded by `app.js`.
 The main stylesheet is `main.css`.

-The individual component files can be found in `/js/components/`, including `main.js`, which includes the two base classes used to implement the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) to allow for cross-filtering between dashboard components: `Component` and `SharedState`.
+The individual component files can be found in `/js/components/`, including `main.js`, which includes the two base classes used to implement the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) to allow for cross-filtering between dashboard components: `Component` and `SharedState`. `main.js` also includes the `ReportFilter` class and subclasses used by components to apply filters to the data shown.

 The functional parts of the dashboard (e.g. the map, charts, etc.) subclass `Component`, which does two things: